 The main responsible to follow the tracking and to report all type of risks is the Risk Management department.
-They report to the Authorised Management and related business units, the Specialised Risk Committee and the Board of Directors.
+They report to the Authorised Management and related business units, the Joint Specialised Committee and the Board.
 The reporting task is divided on different timeframes (daily, monthly, quarterly or annually) depending on the information.